Doctoral studies in the Institute of Physics are regulated by the university Regulations for Doctoral Studies.

 In the progress review, it is necessary to submit the progress review report and period plan for the next year which can be obtained from the Doctoral center web-page.

 The progress review report along with the activity plan for the next period, certified by the student’s and supervisors' digital signatures, must be loaded to CIS and sent to the head of the progress review committee.
-The first year students must also the individual plan for the end of first semester.
+The first year students must also submit the individual plan for the end of first semester.

 The estimated time for the review per one student is 15 min, including a short (up to 5 min) report with few slides, followed by answers to the questions from the members of the committee.